In October a private residential home near North Vancouver’s Edgemont Village turns into the Belmont Haunted House Halloween attraction.

 There weren’t live actors jumping out from behind corners to scare us when we were there in 2015, except for on Halloween night.
-When we went in 2017 prior to the 31st, however, there was one mannequin-looking creature in the garage area that did suddenly come alive and catch us by surprise, and there seemed to be more live actors wondering around out front and in the garden than in previous years.
+When we went in 2017 prior to the 31st, however, there was one mannequin-looking creature in the garage area that did suddenly come alive and catch us by surprise.
+There also seemed to be more live actors wandering around out front and in the garden than in previous years.

 The Belmont Haunted House has a great collection of both realistic-looking and wax-museum-style monsters.
-It has also had inflatable characters including a giant black cat, a Frankenstein Bart Simpson and other Frankenstein-ish blow-up creatures.
+It also usually has inflatable characters including a giant black cat, a Frankenstein Bart Simpson and other Frankenstein-ish blow-up creatures.

-In past years the attraction included extensive displays in both the front of the house and at the back in the garden.
-In 2019 it is our understanding that only the front area was decorated and open to the public.
-We expect that to be the same in 2020.
+In past years the attraction included extensive displays in both the front of the house and in the back garden.
+For 2019, we believe that only the front area was decorated and open to the public.
+In 2021, the entire property was once again completely decorated.

-Note: The attraction some years has included strobe lights which people with hypersensitivity to light should be aware of.
+Note: In some years the attraction has included strobe lights which people with hypersensitivity to light should be aware of.